PARC, WFP Join Hands For Promotion Of Agriculture In Desert Areas - UrduPoint

 While, briefing about the on-going activities and future prospects of PARC sub-station, Dr Attaullah Khan told the WFP delegation, that PARC AZRI Umerkot was working on the reclamation of desert areas of Pakistan.

-To eliminate drought and turning the barren deserts into grasslands, PARC in collaboration with the international development partners and donor agencies replicating successful agriculture and livestock models.
+To eliminate drought and turning the barren deserts into grasslands, PARC in collaboration with the international development partners and donner agencies replicating successful agriculture and livestock models.

 These models helped to create livelihood opportunities to the communities living in these areas, besides providing them food for daily consumption, he added.